QuakedK/Oneclick/Oneclick Help.md

 3. Wifi.

-Run the "Wifi Fixer" within Oneclick or [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat), It's possibly you may have disabled Wifi by doing the Wifi Device Manager Tweaks or by running Process Destoryer.
+Run the "Wifi Fixer" within the Extra's Section or [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat), It's possibly you may have disabled Wifi by doing the Wifi Device Manager Tweaks or by running Process Destoryer.
 I'd Recommend using your restore Point.
 ___

 4. Bluetooth.